njaafa/Tell-your-story---Data-VIZ/README.md

 The best insights, dashboards, charts and machine learning models will not create impact unless you are able to effectively communicate with your stakeholders.

-In this mini project/task, i'll re-create a chart to understand the mix of the most profitable companies in the Fortune 1,000,i.e., Which industries are the most prevalent?” -
+In this mini project/task, I re-create a chart to understand the mix of the most profitable companies in the Fortune 1,000,i.e., Which industries are the most prevalent?”

 Original chart and notebook by Data Science Dojo https://datasciencedojo.com/ as curated and presented by Gregory Kamradt https://www.linkedin.com/in/gregkamradt/